stdevPavelmc/mailad/Features.md

 ## Automatic alias using AD groups

-Suppose you have a group of specialist that need to receive all the emails for a service, a normal example are the bills, boucher, account status notifications from a bank institution, having an alias "banking@omain.tld" that points to all of them is a neat trick.
+Imagine you have a group of specialists in which all of them need to receive emails from/for a service, for example bills, vouchers, account status notifications from a bank institution, having an alias "banking@domain.tld" that points to all of them is a neat trick.

-You can configure that from the AD interface, just create a Organizational Group in the AD, make all user recipients as members of that group and set an email for the group, that's all! well, not quite.
+You can configure that from the AD interface, just create an Organizational Group in the AD, make all required users recipients as members of that group and set an email for the group, that's all! well, not quite.

 The group checking is triggered daily around ~6:00 am, if you need to trigger it now, just run the script on `/etc/cron.daily/mail_groups_update` and that will force the update.
-As a cron job it will report any fail or warning to the declared mail administrator.
+A cron job will report any failure or warning to the declared mail administrator.

-The trigger for this feature is the setting of a email for a group, once you set an email to a group you are triggering it next morning, Be aware that this feature can be exploited by malicious users as the alias created has no user control, anybody can send to the alias address, so use it wisely.
+The trigger for this feature is the setting of an email for a group, once you set an email to a group you are triggering it next morning.
+Be aware that this feature can be exploited by malicious users as the alias created has no user control, anybody can send emails to the alias address, so use it wisely.

-**Bonus:** This aliases behave not like a real distribution list (like mailman's list for example), all the generated messages have no trace of being "from" a list, and seems just like single messages from the original sender, also all answers (make it a reply or a forwards email) will have the original sender as recipient and not the list address.
+**Bonus:** This aliases behave not like a real distribution list (like mailman's list for example), all the generated messages have no trace of being "from" a list, and seems just like single messages from the original sender, also all answers (replies and forwarded emails) will have the original sender as recipient and not the list address.

-**Tip:** The users must belong to a group directly for this feature to work properly, you can't create a group whish members are other groups, that does not work.
+**Tip:** The users must belong to a group directly for this feature to work properly, you can't create a group which members are other groups, that does not work.

-**Warning:** it's up to you to check that you don't assign a list a email address that is previously assigned in the `virtual_aliases` file or from a real users, if you fall on this one you will have delivery problems.
+**Warning:** It's up to you to check that you don't assign to a list an email address that was previously assigned in the `virtual_aliases` file or to a real user, if you fall in this one you will have delivery problems.

 [Return to index](Features.md#mailad-features-explained)